 Runzas?
-You might be wondering, “what the heck is a runza, anyway?”
+You might wonder, “What the heck is a runza, anyway?”
 If you don’t know, you probably are not from Nebraska.
 Still, I will share our delicious secret with you!
 A runza is a classic buttery-beef, savory cabbage-and-onion-filled sandwich, which is more like a hand pie, lovingly baked in a pocket of yeasty dough.
 They are pretty amazing!

 Happy News A Runza By Any Other Name Is Still A Runza

-According to Wikipedia, a runza can be any shape, round, square, triangular, or half-moons.
+According to Wikipedia, a runza can be any round, square, triangular, or half-moon shape.
 They are called different names in other regions; bierocks, kraut burgers, or kraut pirok.
 But a runza by any other name is still a runza!